St. Patrick’s Catholic Church | Wythe County, VA | c. 1875

 In the early days, they met in the homes of members until a small wooden structure was erected near here for them to meet.
 During the Civil War, the church halted services, but in the early 1870s, a parcel of land was donated for a new building and cemetery by Daniel Long and his wife, Ellen Murphy Long.

-In 1872, the first burial was recorded here and in 1875, the structure you see here was erected under the supervision of Father Edward Jenkins.
+In 1872, the first burial was recorded here and in 1875, the structure you standing today was erected under the supervision of Father Edward Jenkins.

 By the early 1940s, the congregation had significantly dwindled as new generations of Virginia’s moved away to fight new wars and to look for better job opportunities and in 1943, the church had held its last service.